DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/teacher-training-application.md

       <p>
       If you have qualifications from outside the UK, you’ll need to show that they meet the standards set for teacher training in England.
 You can <a href="/non-uk-teachers/non-uk-qualifications">get help comparing English and international qualifications</a>.
       </p>
+inset:
   ukraine-inset:
+    title: "Ukraine citizens"
-    title: Ukraine citizens moving to the UK
+    heading: "moving to the UK"
     text: |-
       <p>
       Check what you need to do before you travel and after you arrive <a href="https://www.gov.uk/guidance/move-to-the-uk-if-youre-from-ukraine">if you're moving to the UK from Ukraine</a>.</p>